buzinas/tslint-eslint-rules/README.md

       ]
     ```
 * [quotes](http://eslint.org/docs/rules/quotes) =>
-  * Description: specify whether backticks, double or single quotes should be used (fixable)
+  * Description: specify whether backticks, double or single quotes should be used
   * Usage

     ```json